fbpx

 In your pool, moving water is cleaner, clearer, and safer.
 Proper pool circulation is key to healthy and safe swimming.

 A pool with good circulation rarely has issues like cloudy water or pool algae infestation.
-Keep your pump and filter system running daily to maximize circulation.
+To maximize circulation, keep your pump and filter system running daily.

 How long should you run your pool pump?
 Ideally, 24 hours a day, 7 days a week.
 But since that’s not feasible for everyone’s budget or equipment, we recommend running your filter at least 10 to 12 hours a day.
 That’ll turn the water over a few times and help keep your pool safe and clean.